FLUX-SE/all_docs/en_US/evo-comp_doc/2_Module_Settings.md

 ### Drive

-In EVO Channel a signal Drive is available direct at the input Gain for restoring and maintaining the vitality of the sound.
+In EVO Comp a signal Drive is available direct at the input Gain for restoring and maintaining the vitality of the sound.

 The drive module has been specially designed to add a soft saturation and warmth to your audio tracks.